 Shower Rebuild

 Okay, one more dig at the previous renovator.
-Whomever originally framed the master bath made an unnecessarily wonky shower alcove area.
-But even with completely arbitrary angles and dimensions, it was possible to reconfigure the space for a completely open shower experience.
+Whomever originally framed the master bath made an unnecessarily wonky shower alcove area (with no niche space to boot).
+But even starting with completely arbitrary angles and dimensions, it was possible to reconfigure the space for a completely open shower experience.

 Moving the shower controls and showerhead to a different wall and rebuilding the shower/tub kickwall to be just a bit taller (and actually plumb with the floor) completely eliminated the need for a glass panel or door to contain water spray.
 And some creative exterior wall reframing added a superwide inset niche opposite the showerhead.
 This combined with the now usable added surface on top of the new kickwall really helped to make the final finished shower super happy for practical everyday usability.